If you have a technical question and do not find your answer here, please contact technical support at from i>clicker support or 866-209-5698.

 - New batteries supply approximately 200 hours of use.

-- For the old, screenless remote: The "Low Battery" light will flash red when you need to replace your batteries.
+- For older remotes, screenless remote: The "Low Battery" light will flash red when you need to replace your batteries.
 Once this light begins flashing, you have 10 hours or less of battery power remaining.
 Your clicker uses 3 AAA batteries, which are inexpensive to replace.
 New i>clicker remotes come with 3 AAA batteries.

 - For the new i>clicker2 remote: The battery level is displayed at all times (while on) in the upper right of the screen.
 Your clicker uses 2 AAA batteries.
 New remotes come with 2 AAA batteries.